opconWizard/opcon-docs/docs/installation/configuration.md

 If the license file is encrypted after being received from SMA Technologies (e.g., saved to a Windows folder set with the "Encrypt contents to secure data" option), SAM will not be able to read the license file.
 :::

-1. Open your email program to get the license file from [SMA     Technologies]{.GeneralCompanyName}.
+1. Open your email program to get the license file from SMA Technologies.
 2. Open the email message containing the license file.
 3. Right-click the **license file** and select **Save As**.
 4. Browse to the \<Configuration Directory\>**\\SAM** directory.